coral-streaming/coral-streaming.github.io/Documentation-StateCalculation.md

 --------------------------------

+### The state functions

 As the previous examples show, there are a couple of different ways to deal with state in Coral actors.
+Any of the behaviours above can be defined with the combination of 1+4 different "state modules", which are functions which define how to update the state of a certain actor.
+These functions are:

+1. (Trigger)
+2. Local state calculation (*calc-local*)
+3. Local batch state calculation (*collect-local*)
+4. Spark state calculation (*spark-batch*)
+5. Log state calculation (*log-batch*)

+The trigger function is not strictly a state function, but is mentioned here because it is always executed after every JSON object is received and just before any one of the state functions.

-Any of the behaviours above can be defined with the combination of 4 different "state modules", which are functions which define how to update the state of a certain actor.
-These functions are *Local state calculation*, *Local batch state calculation*, *Spark state calculation* and *Log state calculation*.
-A Coral actor can implement a combination of these functions, or none of them, depending on the task of the actor.
-All 4 functions ultimately achieve the same thing: they update the state of an actor (which can be a single variable or multiple variables) after processing either a single event or a batch of events.
+A Coral actor can implement a combination of the last four functions, or none of them, depending on the task of the actor.

+All four state functions ultimately achieve the same thing: they update the state of an actor (which can be a single variable or multiple variables) after processing either a single event or a batch of events.
 This can be done locally, on a locally stored batch, or it can be performed in a Spark job.
 The Cassandra event log can also be queried to recalculate state.

 When an actor implements multiple ways to perform the same state update, it becomes possible to choose a method depending on the specific context of the actor or the specific runtime settings.
 For instance, if Spark is enabled, a Spark job can be started.
 If Spark is not available, the event log can still be queried directly to update state.
 If the event log is also not available, state updates can be performed on a local batch.
 If the local batch is turned off, ru-vars ([explained later](#ruvars)) can still be calculated.

+#### Trigger

+The first function, trigger, is not strictly a state function (hence the 1+4) because it does not modify any state.
+We mention it here because it is always executed after every JSON object, and the state functions are executed after it finishes, if they are turned on.
+The trigger function itself cannot be turned off and is always executed when a JSON object comes in.
+It contains the "scoring" part of the actor, or the code that is strictly functional/stateless.

+For instance, when the actor is a ThresholdActor, the trigger checks whether the specified field is lower than a certain threshold, and when it is, it passes on the message.

+Coral actors never modify their internal state in the trigger function, but use the other four state functions to do this instead, if they implement these functions at all.
+It is thus safe to conclude that when no state functions are turned on in a runtime, the runtime can be considered fully functional/stateless and can be scaled up without any problems.

 ### <a name="localstate"></a>Local state calculation

-The most simple stateful Coral actor is an actor that keeps a local variable as state.
+The first state function, local state calculation/calc-local, makes all changes to local, internal variables that a Coral actor maintains.
 For instance, in an actor that counts the number of incoming events, its state could look as follows:

 {% highlight scala %}
 var count: Int = 0